Arronk/My-Coding-Journey/LogR2.md

 Did most of the ports of previous C programs over to python which turned out trickier then expected.
 I really struggled to read the python documentation, it was definately not newbie friendly in my opinion.
 Bart and I decided to do a quick (2 month or less) detour into the MIT intro to comp science with python course to brush up on python skills before moving forward.

+## Day 47: 03.09.2018

+### Progress: Completed the psets from week 1 of the MIT 6.00x Course

+Needed to check stack over flow for a couple of syntax issues I was having in my program solutions but overall I managed to get the three psets questions from week 1 done without too much hassle.
+I think my solution to the third question was a bit WET and sloppy but i passed the checks so I am going to move on.
+Started readin the course text book tonight to further my understanding whilst I wait for the next week of content to be released.